Output and content handling with Tiptap

 That said, it’s amazing and we’re about to provide an amazing backend, that makes all that a breeze.

-Unfortunately, Tiptap doesn’t support Markdown as an input or output format.
-We considered to add support for it, but those are the reasons why we decided to not do it:
+Tiptap doesn’t support Markdown as an input or output format.
+We decided against supporting Markdown because:

-• There are enough packages to convert HTML to Markdown and vice-versa.
+- There are packages to convert HTML to Markdown and vice-versa.

-If you still think you need Markdown, ProseMirror has an example on how to deal with Markdown, Nextcloud Text uses Tiptap 1 to work with Markdown.
-Maybe you can learn from them.
-Or if you are looking for a really good Markdown editor, try CodeMirror.
+If you need Markdown, ProseMirror has an example on how to deal with Markdown and if you are looking for a really good Markdown editor, try CodeMirror.

 If you want to continuously store the updated content while people write, you can hook into events.
 Here is an example how that could look like: